Friday Harbor Airport

 KFHR — Friday Harbor, WA

-Featured Bite Dungeness crab tots at Downriggers or a hearty runway-side breakfast at Ernie's Aviation Cafe.
+Featured Bite Dungeness crab tots at Downriggers or a heavy runway-side breakfast plate at Ernie's Aviation Cafe.

 Editor's Dispatch